 How to spot greenwashing: The 5 signs of corporate greenwash

-Sign #1: Vague Terms and Slogans
+Sign #1: Vague terms and slogans

-Sustainable, eco-friendly, natural, green – these are common terms used in marketing to appeal to the eco-conscious consumer.
+Sustainable, eco-friendly, natural, and green – these are common terms used in marketing to appeal to the eco-conscious consumer.
 But what do they mean?

 Sustainability means taking only what you need and leaving systems capable of continued existence.
 Reducing plastic use in the name of sustainability does not equate to being sustainable.